libratbag/libratbag/README.md

   - SetActive(void) -> set this profile to be the active profile
   - GetResolutionByIndex(uint) -> returns the object path for the given index
 - Signals:
-  - ActiveProfileChanged -> active profile changed, carries index of the currently active profile
+  - ActiveProfileChanged -> active profile changed, carries index of the new active profile

 The **org.freedesktop.ratbag1.Resolution** interface provides:
 - Properties: